Cavalletta98/Behavioral-Architecture-with-Real-Simulation/README.md

 - Keeping this robot geometry, adopt a control solution that allows you to follow the ball without shaking
 - Add collision properties to the ball
 - Adopt a different mechanism to understand if the ball is stationary or not
+- Implement the transition mechanism between PLAY and NORMAL with a timer

 # Author and contact
 [Simone Voto](https://github.com/Cavalletta98) - simone.voto98@gmail.com